Osteopathic Treatment for the Optimal Movement and Wellbeing of Humans, Horses and Dogs

 I provide osteopathic care for both humans and animals, addressing acute injuries and chronic conditions with the same skilled approach.
 My techniques adapt to each patient, whether two legs or four.

 A common misconception is that Osteopaths only treat neck and back pain.
-This isn’t the case, as we are trained in finding the root cause and treating the whole body and aim to reduce pain regardless of its location.
+This isn’t the case, I treat from head to toe and from head to tail.
+Osteopathy is built on the foundation of finding the root cause of pain, and treating the whole body accordingly.

 You're Here For a Reason